Quantizing with Accuracy Control¶

 The resulted model can provide smaller performance improvement than the Basic 8-bit quantization flow because some of the operations are kept in the original precision.

-Currently, this flow is available only for models in OpenVINO representation.
+Currently, 8-bit quantization with accuracy control is available only for models in OpenVINO representation.

-The steps for the quantizatation with accuracy control are described below.
+The steps for the quantization with accuracy control are described below.

 This step is similar to the Basic 8-bit quantization flow.
 The only difference is that two datasets, calibration and validation, are required.